majacQ/github-artifact-exporter/packages/cli/README.md

-# GitHub artifact exporter CLI
+# GitHub Artifact Exporter - CLI

 A CLI to help export artifact from GitHub